 #1.
 Improve kipping mechanics

 This first drill to help reduce shoulder pain with kipping pull-ups is from @DrivePT.com is great for teaching athletes to more effectively perform a kip swing by giving them something to push forward and backward into to improve the hollow and arch position while hanging from a bar.
+Improving kipping mechanics will also have great carry-over to your toes to bar performance.

 #2.
 Improve hollow & arch mechanics on the ground